larry-robotics/elkodon/ROADMAP.md

 ## Building Blocks

 * [ ] WaitSet - event multiplexer based on reactor pattern
-* [ ] Introduce proc macro to generate types that can be sent via shared memory
+* [ ] Introduce trait and proc macro to generate types that can be sent via shared memory
   * ensure that only these types are used for inter-process communication

 ## Gateways